Stefan0712/fitness-app/README.md

 * Macros (calories, protein, carbs, fats, sugar, sodium)
 * Notes

-These are shown in the **Nutrition Module** on the dashboard.
+For now those values are only used for the **Nutrition Module** on the dashboard page with plans to have more stats and graphs.
 The Food Log screen includes the form and a toggle to view today’s history.

 ### 🏃 Activity Logs

-For logging non-exercise physical activities.
-Fields include:
+For logging physical activities other than already created exercises and workouts.
+Fields included:

 * Name
 * Time
 * Duration
 * Sets
 * Target muscles
+* Tags
+* Used Equipment
-* Custom fields
+* Custom fields (e.g. Distance, Weight, Reps, etc)

 ### 🎯 Goal Logs